Your Zine Is Awesome – Stop the Negative Self-Talk

 Done

-*You can now listen to me read Don’t Call Me Cupcake 1: Introductions on Bandcamp for free!
+*One last reminder to let you know that you can now listen to me read Don’t Call Me Cupcake 1: Introductions on Bandcamp for free!
 Click here to check it out as well as other zine creators reading their work. <3

 Doing